 (c) for the enrollment data elements identified in Utah Administrative Rule R428-15, Health Data Authority Health Insurance Claims Reporting.

-(3)(a) This rule applies to an insurer offering a health benefit plan.
+(3)(a) This rule applies to an insurer offering:

 (b) This rule does not apply to:

 (i) an insurer that as of the first day of the reporting period: